FairwindsOps/pentagon/docs/getting-started.md

 # Getting Started

+* Clone the pentagon repo to a location on your workstation.
+Do not put it into a python project directory structure (such as the omnia workspace).
 * Here are the basic instructions on setting up a pentagon project for the first time.
 It assumes that you have virtualenvwrapper setup as described [here](virtualenv.md).

 ```